TBSantana/ML_Automated_Pipeline/README.md

 + *Pipeline orquestration:* Docker Compose

 #### Prerequisites
-Must have Docker Compose installed in the host.
+Docker Compose must be installed on the host.

 #### Installation
 Download the project by cloning the Git repository: